nautobot/nautobot-app-device-lifecycle-mgmt/docs/user/lifecycle_reporting.md

 ![](../images/lcm_software_validation_report_run.png)

 - The "Jobs" dropdown and navigating to **Device/Sofware Lifecycle Reporting** section.
 The jobs will appear here and all you will need to do is click the play button.
+You'll then be able to select the platforms and tenants to run the report for, and click on **Run Job Now** execute button on right side of screen.

 ![](../images/lcm_software_validation_report_run_jobs.png)